-kayak and canoe outriggers offer an added level of stability and security to paddlers, helping balance the kayak and lowering the likelihood of tipping over
+Kayak and canoe outriggers offer an added level of stability and security to paddlers, helping balance the kayak and lowering the likelihood of tipping over.

-our kayak stabilizers, made by Wave Armor, work for both kayaks and canoes; they can be adjusted up and down as well as in and out
+Our kayak stabilizers, made by Wave Armor, work for both kayaks and canoes; they can be adjusted up and down as well as in and out.

 There are many reasons paddlers seek the added stability that outriggers provide.
 Sometimes it's due to a particularly tippy kayak or canoe.
 Other times they might have poor balance due to a neurological condition or age.
 Or, it might be they're new to kayaking or want more stability from their angling vessel.

-The Wave Armor outriggers fit most kayaks and canoes!
+These outriggers fit most kayaks and canoes!
 The center arm can be placed in the front or the rear of the kayak.
 It is 40 inches wide and, with the floats attached, expands from 69 to 83 inches.
 When installed properly, the floats do not impede the paddler's stroke.

 All purchases come with installation hardware (i.e., nuts and bolts) when the inside of the kayak can be accessed.
 Well nuts for a blind installation on a sit-on-top kayak are available separately.